Tomáš Pešír

-Tomáš Pešír (born 30 May 1981 in Prague) is a Czech former professional footballer who plays as a striker for Ujezd Praha.
-He had a journeyman career, having played for 11 clubs in his 13-year playing career.
+Tomáš Pešír (born 30 May 1981) is a Czech footballer who plays as a striker for Ujezd Praha.
+He has had a journeyman career, having played for 15 different clubs in his 24-year playing career.

 Career

 Club

 Pešír signed for Scottish First Division side Livingston in July 2007.
 He made 20 league appearances for Livingston in the 2007–08 season, scoring 7 goals.
 He played his last game for the club in January 2008, marking the occasion by scoring twice in a 6–1 win against Greenock Morton.
 In September 2008 he signed with Jagiellonia Białystok.

 After leaving Livingston, he returned to Czech Republic and had spells playing for several clubs before signing for Ujezd Praha in 2022.

 National team

 He played for his country in the 2001 FIFA World Youth Championship.
 He also represented the Czech Republic at under-21 level, making ten appearances and scoring two goals.